Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ### Training the environment

 1. Open a command or terminal window.
-2. Nagivate to the folder where you installed the ML-Agents toolkit.
+2. Navigate to the folder where you cloned the ML-Agents toolkit repository.
+   **Note**: If you followed the default [installation](Installation.md), then you should be able to run `mlagents-learn` from any directory.
 3. Run `mlagents-learn <trainer-config-path> --run-id=<run-identifier> --train`
-   Where:
+   where:
     - `<trainer-config-path>` is the relative or absolute filepath of the trainer configuration.
-The defaults used by environments in the ML-Agents SDK can be found in `config/trainer_config.yaml`.
+The defaults used by example environments included in `MLAgentsSDK` can be found in `config/trainer_config.yaml`.
     - `<run-identifier>` is a string used to separate the results of different training runs
-    - And the `--train` tells `mlagents-learn` to run a training session (rather than inference)
+    - `--train` tells `mlagents-learn` to run a training session (rather than inference)
+4. If you cloned the ML-Agents repo, then you can simply run
+      ```sh
+      mlagents-learn config/trainer_config.yaml --run-id=firstRun --train
+      ```
-4. When the message _"Start training by pressing the Play button in the Unity Editor"_ is displayed on the screen, you can press the :arrow_forward: button in Unity to start training in the Editor.
+5. When the message _"Start training by pressing the Play button in the Unity Editor"_ is displayed on the screen, you can press the :arrow_forward: button in Unity to start training in the Editor.